mckoen/quasicategory/README.md

 # Quasi-categories in Lean

 This repository contains a completely formalized proof of [0066](https://kerodon.net/tag/0066): the internal hom between quasi-categories is again a quasi-category.

-The general goal of this project is to formalize basic theory of quasi-categories.
-Most of the work is based on [Kerodon](https://kerodon.net/).